KenKundert/networth/README.rst

 In general, any setting may be in either the config file or the profile file.
 However, the following setting should in the config file:

-**default profile**
+default profile:
     A string that contains the name of the profile to use if the one is not explicitly specified on the command line.

 In addition, the following settings are available:

-**avendesora fieldname**
+avendesora fieldname:
     The name of the *Avendesora* account field that contains the networth information.

-**value updated subfieldname**
+value updated subfieldname:
     The name of the subfield of *estimated_value* that contains the date the value was last updated.
 Typically *updated*.

-**max account value age**
+max account value age:
     Number of days.
 Values that are older than this are called out as being stale.

-**date formats**
+date formats:
     A string that contains the allowed date formats separated by white space.
     Any spaces is a specific format is replaced by an underscore so that it is not confused as more than one format.
 For example a format of 'MMMM YYYY' would be represented as 'MMMM_YYYY'.
 The formats allowed are those supported by Arrow.

     May also be a list of strings, where each represents a valid date format.

     By default the following formats are accepted: 'MMMM YYYY', 'MMM YYYY', 'YYYY-M-D', and 'YYMMDD'.
 So the following dates would be accepted: 'January 2019', 'Jan 2019', '2019-1-1' and '190101'.

-**asset color**
+asset color:
     The color to used for positive values.
 May be black, white, blue, cyan, green, red, magenta, or yellow.
 The default is green.

-**debt color**
+debt color:
     The color to used for negative values.
 May be black, white, blue, cyan, green, red, magenta, or yellow.
 The default is red.

-**screen width**
+screen width:
     An integer that contains the width of the screen.

-**aliases**
+aliases:
     A dictionary that is used to map an account name to something that is easier to read.

-**coins**
+coins:
     A list of crytpocurrency tokens that should be available for use.

-**coins max price age**
+coins max price age:
     Maximum age in seconds of the coins price caches.
 If the prices are older than this, the cache is flushed and the prices are updated.

-**coin prices filename**
+coin prices filename:
     Name of the file used as the cryptocurrency price cache.

-**securities**
+securities:
     A list of security symbols that should be available for use.

-**securities max price age**
+securities max price age:
     Maximum age in seconds of the securities price caches.
 If the prices are older than this, the cache is flushed and the prices are updated.

-**security prices filename**
+security prices filename:
     Name of the file used as the security price cache.

-**iexcloud api key** or **iexcloud api key avendesora account**
+iexcloud api key:

     The security prices are downloaded from IEXcloud.io.
 You must sign up with them to use this service.
 The free account is more than sufficient for your needs.
-Once you sign up you can get an API token, which you give as the value for this field.
-This field must be given if you specify securities.
-You may specify the API token directly using *iexcloud api key* or you can specify the account and field name for the API key if it is held by *Avendesora* with *iexcloud api key avendesora account*.
+Once you sign up you get an API token, which you give as the value for this field.
+This field, or the next, must be given if you specify securities.

-**metals**
+iexcloud api key avendesora account:
+    You may place the API key in *Avendesora* and use this key to specify the account and field name for the API key.

+metals:
     A list of precious metal tokens that should be available for use.

-**metals max price age**
+metals max price age:
     Maximum age in seconds of the metals price caches.
 If the prices are older than this, the cache is flushed and the prices are updated.

-**metal prices filename**
+metal prices filename:
     Name of the file used as the precious metal price cache.

-**metals api key** or **metals api key avendesora account**
+metals api key:
     The precious metal prices are downloaded from metals-api.com.
 You must sign up with them to use this service.
 The free account is generally sufficient for your needs.
 Once you sign up you can get an API token, which you give as the value for this field.
+This field, or the next, must be given if you specify precious metals.

+metals api key avendesora account:
-This field must be given if you specify precious metals.
-You may specify the API token directly using *metals api key* or you can specify the account and field name for the API key if it is held by *Avendesora* with *metals api key avendesora account*.
+    You may place the API key in *Avendesora* and use this key to specify the account and field name for the API key.

+estimated value overrides file:
+    A path to a file of *estimated_value* overrides.
+Give as a NestedText file that contains a dictionary of dictionaries.
+The keys for the top level are account names, and the value contains the estimated value dictionary that would normally be found in the *Avendesora* accounts file.

 Example Configuration Files